Minor Guardianship FAQs

 Anyone who is under the age of 18 is considered to be a minor by the State of Arkansas.

 If you are seeking guardianship, the minor must have been in your care and custody for a reasonable period of time, based on circumstances.
 The process of obtaining guardianship is often difficult to navigate, and missteps can cost time, money, and energy.
 An experienced minor guardianship attorney will protect the rights of both you and the minor, and will help you make informed decisions along the way.
+Looking for a child custody attorney in Little Rock?
+Contact Destiny Law.
 Our attorneys can help.

 In order to be designated a legal guardian, you must: